ci-space/notify-telegram/README.md

-# telegram-action
+# notify-telegram

-telegram-action - GitHub Action for sending messages to Telegram
+notify-telegram - GitHub Action for sending messages to Telegram

 Features:
 - Convert Markdown to Telegram HTML